cvat-ai/cvat/site/content/en/docs/manual/advanced/serverless-tutorial.md

 You can pack the script with your DL model into a container which provides a standard interface for interacting with it.
 One way to do that is to use the [function as a service][faas-wiki] approach.
 Your script becomes a function inside cloud infrastructure which can be called over HTTP.
-The nuclio serverless platform helps us to implement and manage such functions.
+The Nuclio serverless platform helps us to implement and manage such functions.

 CVAT supports nuclio out of the box if it is built properly.
 See